Indian-origin chairman and chief investment officer of GQG Partners, Rajiv Jain, is urging investors to reconsider their bets on AI stocks.

 While he admits he might have been early in making these moves, he feels the risks are growing too large.

-“I’ve already sold off Nvidia, Alphabet, and Amazon, and trimmed my position in Microsoft,” Jain told Barron’s.
-“I have been early before, but this feels different.
-It is a one-way bet on AI, with decelerating growth and narrowing margins.
-That’s why I have moved my capital into more defensive stocks.”
+Jain has already sold off Nvidia, Alphabet, and Amazon, and trimmed his position in Microsoft.
+He also believes in a one-way bet on AI, with decelerating growth and narrowing margins.
+Jain also moved his capital into more defensive stocks.”

 For Jain, AI still lacks the qualities that made past technologies, like cloud computing, successful in the long run.
 “This is dot-com all over again, with no sustainable profits,” he explained to Barron’s